-Do not agree to give the insurance company a recorded statement without first speaking with your injury attorney.
+Do not agree to give the insurance company a recorded statement without first speaking with your injury lawyer.

 Insurance companies often ask accident victims to give a recorded statement about their accident.
 Insurers may take the position that such a statement is a necessary part of the claims process.
 However, recorded statements may be used by your insurer to discredit or deny your claim.